abhiTronix/vidgear/README.md

 NetGear_Async is an asynchronous videoframe messaging framework built on [**AsyncIO ZmQ**][asyncio-zmq] and powered by high-performance asyncio event loop called [**`uvloop`**][uvloop] to achieve unmatchable high-speed and lag-free video streaming over the network with minimal resource constraint.
 Basically, this API is able to transfer thousands of frames in just a few seconds without causing any significant load on your system.

 NetGear_Async provides complete server-client handling and options to use variable protocols/patterns similar to [NetGear API](#netgear) but doesn't support any [*NetGear Exclusive modes*][netgear-exm] yet.
-NetGear_Async also allows you to easily define your own custom Source at Server-end that you want to use to manipulate your frames before sending them onto the network(See this [wiki-example][netgear_Async-cs]).
+NetGear_Async also allows you to easily define your own custom Source at Server-end that you want to use to manipulate your frames before sending them onto the network(See this [Wiki-example][netgear_Async-cs]).

 NetGear_Async as of now supports [all four ZeroMQ messaging patterns](#attributes-and-parameters-wrench):
 * [**`zmq.PAIR`**][zmq-pair] _(ZMQ Pair Pattern)_